zhoujunjun-apple/xinu-go/README.md

 5. process preemption and time-delay function, implemented in separate clock.go file; <br>
 6. High-level message passing with ports.
 It supports message queuing, synchronously sending messages to a port, synchronously receiving messages from a port.
 It very much like the golang's channel. ^_^; <br>
 7. Basic memory management, including allocation and free of heap and stack memory at oppositon direction, all in memory.go file; <br>
+8. Buffer pool management, including allocating and freeing of buffer from pool, which has limited memory.
+Buffer pool is one of the memory partition mechanism that split free memory into independent subsets.
+Thus, the system can guarantee that excessive requests will not lead to global deprivation.<br>

 Some modifications compared with the original [X86 version Xinu](https://xinu.cs.purdue.edu/files/Xinu-code-Galileo.tar.gz) : <br>